zyn3rgy/ecp_slap/README.md

 ## Credits

-- Simon Zuckerbraun - for the awesome [write-up](https://www.thezdi.com/blog/2020/2/24/cve-2020-0688-remote-code-execution-on-microsoft-exchange-server-through-fixed-cryptographic-keys) explaining how this exploit works and how easy practical exploitation can be
+- Simon Zuckerbraun / ZDI - for the awesome [write-up](https://www.thezdi.com/blog/2020/2/24/cve-2020-0688-remote-code-execution-on-microsoft-exchange-server-through-fixed-cryptographic-keys) explaining how this exploit works and how easy practical exploitation can be
 - [actuated](https://github.com/actuated) - for the troubleshooting, brainstorming, and question answering while scripting this out